About the Author

 realized that it was much like driving across Kansas in an RV at eight miles an

 hour, except without freeway exits or gas station stops.
-He still fishes

-(muskies) and once went bone fishing with Carl Hiaasen, the famous novelist and
+He still fishes (muskies) and once went bone fishing with his old friend

-newspaper columnist from Florida, during which trip he learned that one should
+which trip he learned that one should not go bone-fishing in thunderstorms.
+He

-plan to kill any more deer.
+stopped hunting a few years ago, and doesn't plan to kill any more deer.